Please contact a GDA agent for information.

 Click on the topic name to see other speakers tagged with this topic.

-Bob Woodward Legendary Pulitzer Prize-Winning Investigative Journalist Author and Associate Editor, The Washington Post
+Bob Woodward Legendary Pulitzer Prize-Winning Investigative Journalist; Associate Editor, The Washington Post; Author of 22 Bestsellers

 Former CIA director and Secretary of Defense Robert Gates wished he’d recruited Woodward into the CIA, “He has an extraordinary ability to get otherwise responsible adults to spill [their] guts to him…his ability to get people to talk about stuff they shouldn’t be talking about is just extraordinary and may be unique.”
 Therein lays the genius talent of Bob Woodward.